-Whether you have years of experience in the health industry or are just starting your career, the UWW Degree Completion Program will help you finish your bachelor’s degree in Interdisciplinary Studies online with a focus in health studies.
+Whether you have years of experience in the health industry or are just starting your career, the UWW Interdisciplinary Studies program will help you finish your bachelor’s degree online with a focus in health studies.

 You can tailor your degree with courses in health care administration, health care financial management, health care program evaluation, health politics and policy, community development and health education, health disparities, women's health, health and addiction, holistic health, violence and public health, globalization and health, environmental health, mental health, community nutrition, and more.

 - You’re in the Driver’s Seat: Design your own degree concentration through your perfect mix of 100% online courses, and optional blended and on-campus offerings to fit your busy life.
 Plus, most of our courses are asynchronous, meaning you can complete them on your schedule.